-- 3.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind. - 3.2 Extremism is defined as the holding of extreme political or religious views. - 3.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
-These include; - Spending increasing time in the company of other suspected extremists. - Changing their style of dress or personal appearance to accord with the group. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause. - Loss of interest in other friends and activities not associated with the extremist ideology, group or cause. - Possession of materials or symbols associated with an extremist cause. - Attempts to recruit others to the group/cause. - Communications with others that suggest identification with a group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person these may include;

-- o physical or verbal assault
+2.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extremism or fundamental changes in political, economic or social conditions, institutions or habits of the mind.

+2.2 Extremism is defined as the holding of extreme political or religious views.

+2.3 There are a number of behaviours which may indicate that a child is at risk of being radicalised or exposed to extreme views.
+These include:

+- 2.3.1 Spending increasing time in the company of other suspected extremists. - 2.3.2 Changing their style of dress or personal appearance to accord with the group. - 2.3.3 Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause. - 2.3.4 Loss of interest in other friends and activities not associated with the extremist ideology, group or cause. - 2.3.5 Possession of materials or symbols associated with an extremist cause. - 2.3.6 Attempts to recruit others to the group/cause. - 2.3.7 Communications with others that suggest identification with a group, cause or ideology. - 2.3.8 Using insulting to/derogatory names for another group. - 2.3.9 Increase in prejudice-related incidents committed by that person, which may include: - Physical or verbal assault - Provocative behaviour - Damage to property - Derogatory name calling - Possession of prejudice-related materials - Prejudice related ridicule or name calling - Inappropriate forms of address - Refusal to cooperate
-- provocative behaviour

-- damage to property

-- derogatory name calling

-- possession of prejudice-related materials

-- o prejudice related ridicule or name calling

-- o inappropriate forms of address

-- o refusal to cooperate

-- o attempts to recruit to prejudice-related organisations

-- o condoning or supporting violence towards others.
+- Attempts to recruit to prejudice-related organisations - Condoning or supporting violence towards others